tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 ## Publishing the client (self-hosted)

-The alternative, which has benefits like being able to use threads, and have better support for mobile users, is to host your game on your own website.
+The alternative to itch.io, which has benefits like being able to use threads, and have better support for mobile users, is to host your game on your own website.
 To get proper threading support, just make sure the web server is hosted with the same domain as the game, since you'll need cross-origin requests to work.
+You can read more about this on the official [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/export/exporting_for_web.html#serving-the-files).

 You can host your game on a static site host like [Netlify](https://www.netlify.com/), or you can even serve it on the same server that's running your game server.
 I will show you how to achieve the latter by making some modifications to our server code.

 ### Uploading the HTML5 export folder to the game server

-We already have a data bucket mounted to our server, so we can use that to store the HTML5 export folder.
+We already have a data directory mounted to our server, so we can use that to store the HTML5 export folder.
 You can upload the folder to the bucket by visiting the [Google Cloud Storage browser](https://console.cloud.google.com/storage/browser), and clicking the "Upload files" button.
 Just make sure it lives in a folder called `html5`, separate from the database file, since we do not want the server to serve the database file to the client.

 Now, we need to modify the server to serve the HTML5 export folder as a static site.
 We can do this by adding a new handler to the server that serves files from the HTML5 export folder.